mertoztat/Unsplash-Search-Photos/README.md

 ### In this project, I made an application that you can search for photos using the unsplash api.
-I completed the project with Tailwind CSS and axios.
+I completed the project with tailwind css and axios.

 #### Click on [Live Project](https://unsplash-photos-gallery.netlify.app/).